 Sales Managers – Coach your team to persevere and have resilience.
 This is what coaching is all about – bringing out the best in every one of your players.
 If they’re down help them up.
 And then kick 'em in the butt to get them going again.

-Have a question for Louie?
-Ask or leave a comment below!
+Have a question for Louie or want to leave a comment?